DataONEorg/hashstore/folder_operations.md

 - Permissions are associated with a PID and so apply to content of PID identified containers or files.
 - A folder hierarchy may reference all or part of another identified folder hierarchy
 - A folder is represented by a `container` in hashstore.

+## Virtual hashstore

+When a folder is added to `hs`, it is necessary to calculate file and folder hashes and compare these with any existing content in the target `hs`.
+The efficiency of updating an existing folder entry in `hs` can be significantly improved by computing the hashes locally and determining what may need to be sent to the target `hs`.
+This is especially important for large folder structures that may have isolated changes.

+A virtual `hs` (`vhs`) is a local folder structure that is similar to a `hs` except that the content bytes are not stored (except for containers), only hashes of the content.
+Time stamps of the hash entries are compared with content time stamps to identify candidates for hash recalculation.
+If hash values have changed, then the files are tagged for upload to the target hs.

+A `vhs` is composed of CID and PID ref files, and container files for folder hashes.
+Even though content ids are calculated, the content files are not stored.

 ## Containers